wp-plugins/rublon/readme.txt

 == Installation ==

-1. Install the Rublon mobile app onto your phone and register (available for [Android](https://play.google.com/store/apps/details?id=com.rublon.android), [iOS](https://itunes.apple.com/us/app/rublon/id501336019), [BlackBerry](appworld.blackberry.com/webstore/content/20177166/?countrycode=US&lang=en) and [Windows Phone](http://www.windowsphone.com/en-us/store/app/rublon/809d960f-a3e8-412d-bc63-6cf7f2167d42)).
+1. Log in to your WordPress administration panel using an administrator account.
-2. Log in to your WordPress administration panel using an administrator account.
+2. Go to "Plugins" -> "Add New" and search for "Rublon" using the plugins search box.
-3. Go to "Plugins" -> "Add New", type "Rublon" in the search box and press the "Search Plugins" button.
+3. Click the "Install Now" button inside the Rublon plugin box in the search results and confirm the installation.
-4. Click the "Install Now" link next to the Rublon plugin in the search results and confirm the installation.
+4. Click on "Activate Plugin".
-5. Click on "Activate Plugin".
+5. Optional: For more security and control, install the Rublon mobile app onto your phone (available for [Android](https://play.google.com/store/apps/details?id=com.rublon.android), [iOS](https://itunes.apple.com/us/app/rublon/id501336019), [Windows Phone](http://www.windowsphone.com/en-us/store/app/rublon/809d960f-a3e8-412d-bc63-6cf7f2167d42) and [BlackBerry](appworld.blackberry.com/webstore/content/20177166/?countrycode=US&lang=en)).

 = Server requirements =
 - PHP version 5.2.17 or greater
 - cURL PHP extension enabled